Berehum/TeacupsPro/README.md

 ## 📖 Documentation / Wiki

-TeacupsProPro has a [wiki](https://github.com/Berehum/TeacupsPro/wiki/) that contains the most important aspects of the plugin.
+TeacupsPro has a [wiki](https://github.com/Berehum/TeacupsPro/wiki/) that contains the most important aspects of the plugin.
 Including the layout of the config files and developer API.

 #### 🌟 Highlighted Articles